jakestrouse00/sliver.tv-coinAdder/README.md

 # sliver.tv-coinAdder

 **!!!
-THIS PROGRAM WAS RENDERED PRETTY MUCH inefficient BY THE COINS 2.0 UPDATE ON SLIVER THAT WENT LIVE 7/28/2019 !!!**
+THIS PROGRAM WAS RENDERED PRETTY MUCH INEFFICIENT BY THE COINS 2.0 UPDATE ON SLIVER THAT WENT LIVE 7/28/2019 !!!**

 Watches Sliver.tv streams for coins.
 Gets 10 to 20 coins per minute per stream.